philchute/ASP-site/wwwroot/markdown/upstateriftbound.md

 There is essentially no retail product available anywhere.
 Your best bet is actually finding it on the shelf at Walmart, which gets random restocks.
 Most people are trading for their decks or buying online.
-Game Kastle Greenville had some commons in their bulk bins.
+Game Kastle Greenville have some commons in their bulk bins.
 Borderlands Greenville have a limited amount of singles.
 Toon Gaming Greenville have some singles?
-Limit Break Fountain Inn have some singles?
+Now open Friday-Monday Limit Break Fountain Inn have some singles?
 Manathril Williamston have some singles?